-How are Merchant Cash Advances different from a Bank Loan?4th July 2017
+How are Merchant Cash Advances different from a Bank Loan?Published on 4th July 2017 - Last update on 27th February 2018

 With the sheer amount of business finance solutions on offer from the Alternative Finance industry, you can be forgiven for getting a bit confused by your options.
 With so much to choose from, you need to be sure that what you’re applying for really is appropriate for your business, granting you the value you expect.
 But of the many misconceptions concerning this industry, none is more prevalent than the confusion between Merchant Cash Advance and business loans.
 So, to put an end to this confusion and point you in the right direct, here’s why Merchant Cash Advance is not Business Loan.